 Christmas lights in Barcelona

 What would Christmas be without traditional Christmas lights?
-From the end of November and until the Three Kings’ Day, the streets of the capital of Catalonia are decorated with thousands of light bulbs, encouraging Barcelona residents and tourists to visit its main shopping streets.
+From the end of November and until the Three Wise Men’s Day (6th January), the streets of the capital of Catalonia are decorated with thousands of light bulbs, encouraging Barcelona residents and tourists to visit its main shopping streets.

 In the photo, you can see the lights of the Ramblas, which pays homage to the old stalls selling animals which in the past dotted the upper part of this iconic street.